genderkit/genderkit/_articles/periareolar-mastectomy.md

 ### Where can I learn more?

-You can read more about mastectomy on the [NHS website](http://www.nhs.uk/conditions/mastectomy/Pages/Introduction.aspx).
+You can read more about chest surgeries in [this booklet from the NHS Gender Dysphoria National Referral Support Service](https://cavuhb.nhs.wales/files/specialised-medicine/welsh-gender-service/v6-top-surgery-leaflet-002-pdf/).

-You can also read more about chest surgeries in [this booklet from the NHS Gender Dysphoria National Referral Support Service](https://cavuhb.nhs.wales/files/specialised-medicine/welsh-gender-service/v6-top-surgery-leaflet-002-pdf/) and on [the Manchester Chest Wall Contouring Clinic website](http://www.pat.nhs.uk/our-services/general-surgery-gender.htm).
+You can also read more about mastectomy on the [NHS website](http://www.nhs.uk/conditions/mastectomy/Pages/Introduction.aspx).

 ### How do I get ready for surgery?